-- 1. A fifteen minute oral presentation to fellow students, invited faculty, and other guests is required.
-The presentation is to include the following: - a. general information of your field experience: where you worked, what you did, and other pertinent information. - b. your observations, recommendations, criticisms, and personal reflections.
+A ten minute oral presentation to fellow students, invited faculty, and other guests is required.
+The presentation is to include the following:

+- a. general information of your field experience: where you worked, what you did and other pertinent information - b. your observations, recommendations, criticisms, and personal reflections

-Appointments:
+APPOINTMENTS:

-- 1. Each student will meet with the instructor one to two weeks after assignment to discuss the work experience.
+- 1. Each student will meet with the instructor one to two weeks after assignment to evaluate work experience.
 Subsequent meetings will be dependent upon need and necessity. - 2.
 During mid-semester there will be a general group meeting to assess progress.

-Deadlines:
+DEADLINES:

 - 1. Progress Report two weeks after beginning work, a typed one page summary of duties and how you view the experience.
 It is important that any difficulties, if present, be reported immediately to the instructor. - 2.
-Individual Conference as soon as it is feasible or by appointment as necessary. - 3.
-Progress Report a detailed progress report as indicated in the syllabus is due by the middle of the pre-determined work period, i.e., if you plan on working a total of 120 hours for 2 credits, some time during between hours 60-70 the report would be due.
+Individual Conference immediately after your first work day. - 3.
+Progress Report a detailed progress report as indicated in the syllabus is due by the 7th week of the course.
 Your log book is also due at this time. - 4.
-A mid-term evaluation will be mailed to your supervisor at the same time your progress report is due. - 5.
+A mid-term evaluation will be mailed to your supervisor by the 7th week of the course. - 5.
 Oral presentations scheduled for the 14th week of 10 minutes will be required.
 Your final report and lab book are due at the end of the 14th week of the course. - 6.
-A final evaluation will be mailed to your supervisor one to two weeks before scheduled termination of the course. - Please arrange a time for a visitation by the 8th week of the course.
-The Visitation will occur on the 9th week of the course.
+A final evaluation will be mailed to your supervisor by the 13th week of the course. - 7.
+Please arrange a time for a visitation by the 8th week of the course.
+The visitation will occur on the 9th week of the course.

-Suggestions:
+SUGGESTIONS:

-- Dress appropriately for interview and work.
+- 1. Dress appropriately for interview and work.
 Always wear shoes.
 Try to anticipate questions of interviewer.
-For example, "Why do you wish to work at this agency?"
+For example, 'Why do you wish to work at this agency?"
 "How much time will you be working?" - 2.
 Be on time for interview/work.
 If you cannot work that day or will be late, call your supervisor.
 Too much tardiness or absences, however, make for a poor evaluation. - 3.
 If a task is completed, don't stand around making idle conversation or reading magazines.
-Take the initiative and ask the supervisor for additional work, or ask co-workers for work-related information. - 4.
+Take the initiative and ask the supervisor for additional Work, or ask co-workers for work-related information. - 4.
 If you have questions and your supervisor of co-worker are busy, jot the questions down in your log book and ask the questions at a more appropriate time.
 Do not interrupt your supervisor or co-worker unless the question is important enough to warrant such an interruption. - 5.
-If you are in a situation that includes other people besides your immediate supervisor, like suspects, witnesses, etc. do not speak to them unless you first obtain the permission of your supervisor.
-There are certain things you should not discuss with others.
-If you are not certain what they are ask your supervisor.
+If you are in a hospital, clinic, office, do not speak to the patients or clients unless you first obtain the permission of your supervisor.
+There are certain things you should not discuss with patients or clients.
+If you are not certain what they are ask you supervisor.
 Use common sense.